- Automobiles & Motorcycles

 What is Enamelware or Vitreous Enamel?

-Enamel, or vitreous enamel, is made by fusing powdered glass to a surface like metal, clay, or stone by firing it in a degree Fahrenheit oven.
-As the powdered glass heats up and melts, it binds to the iron surface in a coating-like fashion to create a smooth, non-porous, and non-stick finish.
+Vitreous enamel is formed by fusing powdered glass onto surfaces like metal, clay, or stone through a heating process in a furnace.
+During the heating phase, the glass powder melts, coating the iron surface to create a smooth, non-porous, and non-stick finish.

-The earliest-made enamel involved the production of works of art, jewelry, and religious artifacts.
-Some of the earliest known objects were Mycenaean gold rings found in a tomb in Cyprus and date back to BC.
-Enamel artifacts from this period have been discovered in many regions across the world.
-Early artifacts appear in ancient Egypt, Greece, China, and throughout the Roman empire.
-When Caesar conquered Britain in 56 BC, he found that the Celts were already creating enameled objects.
+The earliest instances of enamel involved artistic creations such as jewelry and religious artifacts.
+The renowned Mycenaean gold rings found in a tomb in Cyprus date back to 1600 BC and showcase the ancient origins of enamelware.
+Excavations worldwide reveal early enamel artifacts from regions, including Egypt, Greece, China, and throughout the Roman Empire, suggesting a rich history of enamel usage.
+When Caesar conquered Britain in 56 BC, he noted the Celts were already producing enameled objects.

 If you want to learn more, please visit our website Custom Cast Iron Cookware.